 devfsthat represents a service provided by the target driver.

-- The non-driver component opens this file and contacts the target driver.
+- The non-driver component opens this file which establishes a connection with the target driver.

 - After the initial contact, a FIDL connection is established between the non-driver component and the driver.